MakeSchool-Tutorials/Tip-Calculator-Swift/P1-Getting-Started/content.md

 [action]
 ---------video---------- adding an input with constraints.

-script: steps for the video
+[script]: steps for the video
 1. type label in the the object browser filter box
 1. drag label to the view
-1. change label text to `Bill Amount`
+1. change label text to `Bill Amount:`
 1. right click and drag from label to view. select `center horizontally`
 1. choose the `size inspector`
 1. change the `align center x to` to `-50` (make sure to hit `-` twice)